 - Pour all contents from the coconut milk can into a medium pot.
-Place 3 to 4 tablespoons of the coconut milk liquid into a small bowl (sometimes there will be solid and liquid coconut milk in a can depending on the quality of the coconut milk and the room or storage temperature).
+Scoop out about 1/4 cup of the coconut milk liquid into a small bowl (sometimes there will be solid and liquid coconut milk in a can depending on the quality of the coconut milk and the room or storage temperature).
 Add 1 tablespoon of the arrowroot powder into the bowl and whisk until fully smooth.

 - Place the pot with the coconut milk on the stove and start warming it up over medium heat.
-Once the solid parts of the coconut milk dissolved and the coconut milk became fully liquid, slowly pour the arrowroot mixture into the coconut milk making sure to constantly whisk.
+Once the solid parts of the coconut milk have dissolved and the coconut milk became fully liquid, slowly pour the arrowroot mixture into the coconut milk, making sure to whisk constantly.

-- In the meantime prepare the mango puree.
+- In the meantime, prepare the mango puree.
 I prefer to thaw the mango chunks a bit before processing them.
 I find it's easier to process them to a very smooth puree when they are a bit softer and not fully frozen.
-But it also depends on your food processor as some are more powerful than others.
-Mangoes have very tough fibers so process the mango chunks until the fibers are fully broken for about 3 minutes.
+But it also depends on your food processor, as some are more powerful than others.
+Mangoes have very tough fibers so process the mango chunks until the fibers are fully broken.

-- Divide the ice cream mixture equally among the 12 muffin cups.
-Place the muffin pan into the freezer and let the ice cream freeze for about 3 hours (depends on the temperature in your freezer).
+- Divide the ice cream mixture evenly between the 12 muffin cups.
+Place the muffin pan into the freezer and let the ice cream freeze for about 3 hours or until frozen solid.
 Once the ice cream is frozen, pop the ice cream cups out of the muffin pan and store them in a glass container with a tight lid or in a plastic bag.